Fonemine/documentation/expressions.md

 Formulae can also be used in a Row Element or Col Element which represent a row or a column of fields in a section.
 Specifically, the **hidden** attributes of these elements can include a formula.
 Formula can also be used in the Input Attributes of an Input Element, specifically within the **readonly** type field, the **hidden** and **value** fields, **disabled** attribute, the **invalidmessage** attribute, the **listitemfilter**, the **readonly** and the **validate** attributes,

+Now we can define Form expressions as follows:

 ### 2.1.
 Form Expressions